$F$-zips with additional structure on splitting models of Shimura varieties: Introduction

 Once we have the morphism we get Hasse invariants on $ \scrA^\spl_0$ by pulling back the group theoretic Hasse invariants on the stack $\G^\spl_0\tr{-Zip}^\mu_{\kappa}$ constructed by Goldring-Koskivirta in \cite{GoldringKoskivirta2019}.
 Note that in \cite{BijakowskiHernandez2017} Bijakowski and Hernandez have constructed Hasse invariants for the $\mu$-ordinary locus (which is also our maximal EO stratum) by an explicit method.
 It would be interesting to compare their construction with our construction here.
+On the other hand, in the Hilbert case, in subsection \ref{subsection exa Hilbert} we do compare the EO strata and Hasse invariants here with those constructed in \cite{ReduzziXiao2017}.\\